-Our Welcome Grant is a financial initiative for Sacred Heart and St. Charles Parishioners and is available to new students entering grades 2-8 in the 2022-2023 academic school year.
-Children who are currently not enrolled can apply for the Welcome Grant and receive $2,000 off of tuition per child in the 2022-2023 school year, and then $1,000 off per child in 2022-2023.
+Our Welcome Grant is a financial initiative for Sacred Heart parishioners and is available to new students entering grades 2-6 in the 2023-2024 academic school year.
+New students may apply for the Welcome Grant and receive $2,000 off of tuition per child in the 2023-2024 school year, and then $1,000 off per child in 2024-2025.
 Note that the Grant is only for Parishioners in good standing.
-To be specific, the Welcome Grant is for Parishioners who are of Category I status, meaning:
+To be specific, the Welcome Grant is for Parishioners of Sacred Heart Parish who are in good standing:

 - Are registered with a Parish within the Archdiocese of Baltimore.

 - Use their envelopes regularly or are enrolled in electronic fund transfer (EFT) at our Parish.

 If you are contributing at Mass each week and are not using Parish envelopes or using electronic fund transfer for weekly offerings, please contact Susan Spedden at firstname.lastname@example.org to establish your status.
 Those interested in the Welcome Grant can apply online for the Grant when they apply online through School Admin.